High tax, incentive for illicit alcohol

 - The UK stopped the excise duty escalator and in 2015 decided to decrease by 2% the rate on spirits with visible positive outcomes in terms of jobs, sales, and state revenues.

 - Belgium is another very bad case.
 The 40% increase of excise tax on spirits in November 2015 has had devastating effects as predicted by the industry.
 Losses in sales, jobs, in investments due to cross border purchases.
 In 2016, the Belgian Ministry of Finance was expecting an extra €220m in excise revenues but the reality is very different.
 The Federal Public Service Finance (SPF Finance) figures indicate that excise tax revenue has fallen from €830.7 million in 2016, to €823.2 million in 2017, and €815.5 million in 2018.
-Due to cross border purchase, Belgium registered important losses in VAT resulting in a net loss for the Belgian exchequer compared with 2015 (more information on studies published on 12 march 2019).
+Due to cross border purchase, Belgium registered important losses in VAT resulting in an overall net loss of 32 million euros for the Belgian exchequer compared with 2015 (more information on studies published on 12 March 2019).

 We call on other countries having gone through massive tax increases over the last few years to decrease excise tax and follow the example.